 click here for a printable version of this page

-By doing a rough count of the number of possible coelacanth
+This is a subject that has undergone a major revision in recent decades.
+In the 1980's by doing a rough count of the number of possible coelacanth

 caves along the west coast of Grand Comoro island - and the